tca19/dict2vec/README.md

 $ ./wiki-dl.sh
 ```

-This script will download the full English Wikipedia dump of July 2017,
+This script will download the full English Wikipedia dump of April 2018,
 uncompress it and directly feed it into [Mahoney's parser
 script](http://mattmahoney.net/dc/textdata#appendixa).
 It also cuts the entire
 dump into two smaller datasets : one containing the first 50M tokens